 Read an in-depth analysis of Clarissa Vaughn.

 Virginia Woolf’s husband.
 Leonard is the editor and publisher of the Hogarth Press, and he believes Virginia to be the most important writer of her generation.
 Though occasionally testy and curmudgeonly, he never becomes angry with Virginia, though he worries about her constantly.
 He looks out for Virginia’s health when she becomes too distracted to do so herself.

 The cook in the Woolf household.
 Nelly is relentlessly domestic and stands in contrast to Virginia’s distracted relationship with the house and its workings.
 Her practicality prevents her from understanding Virginia’s dedication to her writing.
 She resents Virginia’s lack of involvement in her own house.

 Virginia’s sister, a respected painter.
-Vanessa has a raucous, colorful, cheerful life and is mother to three children.
+Vanessa has a raucous, colorful, cheerful life and is the mother of three children.
 Though three years older than Virginia, she looks younger than her sister because she is healthy and better adjusted.
 The two sisters are extremely close, and Vanessa acts as one of Virginia’s caretakers.